CSC207-2024/Week-1-Lab/README.md

 3. Immediately, type the method name you want, maybe something like `doFizzBuzz`.

-- [ x ] Rerun the program to verify.
+- [x] Rerun the program to verify.

 That's your first big IntelliJ trick!
 There are lots more.